-But if the EU wants to have a real impact on the fight against deforestation, it must do more than clean up its own supply chains.
-It must learn from its own efforts to end illegal logging, and partner with highly forested countries to tackle the root causes of agricultural deforestation.
-This can only be done by improving forest governance, clarifying land use, and recognising and strengthening community tenure rights over forest land.
+But if the EU wants to have a real impact on the fight against global deforestation, it must do more than clean up its own supply chains.
+It must partner with highly forested countries to tackle the root causes of agricultural deforestation and support local communities and smallholders, whose livelihoods will be affected by the new law.

 Such partnerships should aim to improve forest governance, clarify land use, and strengthen forest communities’ land rights.